cloudmesh-community/book/chapters/clusters/pi-dockerswarm.md

     $ sudo docker swarm join --token SWMTKN-abc...manager...xyz
     ```

-:warning: There seems to be some issue with indentation or incomplet documentation from here on
+:warning: There seems to be some issue with indentation or incomplete documentation from here on

 `IP Address of the node` to join node as a manager